epoxy/SIPass/README.md

 SIPass
 ======

-Supplemental Instruction lessons in the basic- and continuation course of OOP at Chalmers University of Technology.
+Supplemental Instruction lessons in the basic- and continuation course of Object Oriented Programming (OOP) at Chalmers University of Technology.